Linkle Liver Story: Development

-The game was developed by Nextech, who had previously made the games Crusader of Centy and Ranger X for the Sega Genesis.
+The game was developed by Nextech, who had previously made the games Crusader of Centy and Ranger X for the Sega Genesis.According to Sega developer Masato Nishimura, the game was originally called Ragnacenty 2 and was therefore supposed to be the sequel to Ragnacenty / Crusader of Centy / Soleil.

 Release

 Linkle Liver Story was released on March 15, 1996 for the Sega Saturn video game console, and was published by Sega.
 The game was released only in Japan.
 In 2019 however, the game was translated into English through a fan translation.
 In addition to the game, the translation team also translated the game's manual.

 Reception

 According to Famitsu, Linkle Liver Story sold over 4,950 copies in its first week on the market.
 Famitsu gave the game a score of 26 out of 40.